BabarB/Final-project/README.md

 ### Features left to implement

- 1. 404 page: this is important for both human visitors and browser bots to crawl the site correctly.
+ 1. Styled 404 page: this is important for both human visitors and browser bots to crawl the site correctly.
+Currently the 404 page is automatically provided by Github.
  2. User login: this requires a backend including a user database to check user credentials, and we have not reached this stage yet.
  3. Audio controls: the browser default audio controls are really basic and do not contribute to a good user experience Due to tme constrainst and focusing on the MVP, I decided to implement those and include short instructions for the user as a workaround.
 Current technologies offer better embedded audio players.